Automated Data Onboarding and List Loading, Part 1

 We think Option 2 is better.
 It’s a whole lot cheaper and faster than rolling your own solution, but hey, we’re biased.

-In this blog series, we’ll give you step-by-step instructions on how to deploy an automated data importing process, including all the different tasks that can be automated.
-Not all steps may be relevant to your situation immediately, so you should only implement the subset of tasks that makes sense for your business.
+In this blog series, we’ll give you step-by-step instructions on how to deploy an automated data onboarding process, including all the different tasks that can be automated.
+Not all steps may be relevant to your situation, so just implement the subset of tasks that makes sense for your business.

 - B2B process tends to be more complex and have more steps involved than B2C process